 Fabulous choice for back up power for those short on space

 When testing this unit, I thought about how the size of the generator would be great for those in even very small apartments.
 This generator is not much bigger than a bread box.
 You could even put a solar panel out on your balcony or patio if it is okay with whomever you are renting from.
 If not you can keep it charged via your car or electrical outlet.

 Don’t lose your 110 Power Cord

 While there is not much reason why you would lose your cord, if you have dogs or anything that occasionally chew things up then try to protect your cord.
-A new 110 power charger cord is $50 which is 1/9 of the cost of a new generator.
+A new 110 power charger cord is 1/9 of the cost of a new generator.
 They are made tough but no cord could ever withstand my dog if she was determined and the cord was available.

 Goal Zero Accessories